 The Lexington Fire Department began Emergency Medical Services to the citizens of Lexington in 1899 and now responds to approximately 30,000 EMS runs per year making it the most common type of response.
 In addition to calls to residences and businesses, the LFD's crews provide EMS protection for all major events and even University of Kentucky sporting events.
 The EMS Division operates 12 full- or part-time emergency care units, a mass care response trailer, a mass casualty trailer, several paramedic mountain bikes and other miscellanous small equipment.

-HIPPA and Privacy Information
+HIPAA and Privacy Information

 Request a Copy of an EMS Report